johnson-singh-software/johnson-singh-software/README.md

 ThreeJS, React

-- Used ThreeJS and React to create a 3D world where the camera smoothly animations between different locations, from scratch
+- Used ThreeJS and React to create a 3D world where the camera smoothly animates between different locations, from scratch
 - App designed so React components physically exist in the 3D world, and otherwise act as normal DOM elements used for user interaction

 ### 3D Sandbox, play it!
 (Front End)